-Other Recommendations as a Result of Modifications to the Policy Area Test and LATR
+Other recommendations as a result of modifications to the policy area test and LATR

-Recommendation: Eliminate a LATR study requirement for the Alternative Review Procedure in Red Policy Areas.
+Recommendation: Eliminate a LATR study requirement for the Alternative Review Procedure in Core Areas.

-This current procedure would be rendered irrelevant given the recommendation to eliminate local area traffic impact studies in Red Policy Areas.
+This current procedure would be rendered irrelevant given the recommendation to eliminate local area traffic impact studies in "Core" Policy Areas.

-Recommendation: Remove the Provisional Adequate Public Facilities (PAPF) provision as there are other regulatory tools in place that accomplish the same function.
+Recommendation: Remove the Provisional Adequate Public Facilities (PAPF) provision from the LATR/TPAR Guidelines as there are other regulatory tools in place that accomplish the same function.